 East Renfrewshire CHCP produced a prompt card, illustrating a conversation structured around the outcomes important to people.
 Other organisations have adapted this for local use: Talking Points Card

 Shifts in Thinking: From Deficits to Strengths

 A further challenge is that the system has focused on identifying deficits and matching deficits to services.
-The attached guide provides examples of techniques to support enabling conversations.
+This guide is intended to support enabling conversations.

 Conversations in Healthcare Settings

 From 2012 to 2013, the Personal Outcomes and Quality Measures project considered possibilities and challenges of a personal outcomes approach in NHS settings.

-Broadening the Conversation: The second project report draws on practice examples to illustrate personal outcomes in health scenarios.
-The value of supportive relationships developed through outcomes focussed conversations emerges as a common thread .
+Broadening the Conversation: This report draws on practice examples to illustrate personal outcomes in health scenarios.
+The value of supportive relationships developed through outcomes focussed conversations emerges as a common thread.

-Making Connections with Self Management: The third project report identifies similarities between the engagement practices used within support for self management scenarios and a personal outcomes approach.
+Making Connections with Self Management: This report identifies similarities between the engagement practices used within support for self management scenarios and a personal outcomes approach.
 It also describes development of context-specific outcomes prompts in the language used by a community nursing team